-Ms. HO Suk Mee (何淑媚), aged 55, is an executive Director of the Group and also the marketing director of the Group.
+Ms. HO Suk Mee (何淑媚), aged 56, is an executive Director and a marketing director of the Group.
 She is primarily responsible for business development and marketing matters of the Group.
-Ms. Ho was appointed as a member of the ESG Committee on 9 June 2022.
+Ms. Ho is a member of the ESG Committee.